Marcos-Ruiz1/Google-Home/README.md

 07/06/2022
 Footer text has been center in CSS style. the main tag has been added to increase the height on CSS style.
 It also been added a padding on the search box.
 Finally, some trash code, it was delated it.

+11/06/2022
+little changes over all the web site.
+New links added on the footer section, new hover design of background-color on the search box, "hr" tag size and color changed.
+Finally, height main and nav have been changed.